itemgiver/UltimateTicTacToe/README.md

 ## Game-AI Strategy

-MCTS : Monte-Carlo-Tree-Search with 15,000,000 searches per each decision. (takes about 9 sec)\
+MCTS : Monte Carlo Tree Search with 15,000,000 searches per each decision. (takes about 9 sec)\
 My Game-AI : Reduce the number of search cases using policy network and value network.
 Networks are consists of deep neural network with 12 layers.
 Similar to MCTS, the game-ai thinks about 9 seconds.

 ## Deep Neural Network

 Unlike the game of Go, we cannot use a convolutional neural network in the beginning.
-There was a need for a method to obtain what input features were needed.
-I put all the logically possible input features in the neural network and removed input features that degrade performance.
+We need to find a method to figure out which input features to choose.
+I put all the logically possible input features in the neural network and removed some of the input features that degrade performance.
 Therefore, a total of 162 input features were obtained.
+All neural network layers are fully connected with the previous layer.
+Except for the last layer, all of them used the ReLU activation function.
+The last layer consists of nine policy network outputs and one value network output.
+These values are used in pruning the Monte Carlo tree to reduce the number of search cases.

 ![image](https://user-images.githubusercontent.com/87184009/136514436-cc29251f-cd42-48cc-8fae-f45bba9f6d68.png)